Help Center/ Image Management Service/ FAQs/ Image Creation/ Why Is Sysprep Required for Creating a Private Image from a Windows ECS?

 Restrictions on Running Sysprep

-Sysprep can only be used for configuring a new Windows installation.
-You can run Sysprep multiple times to install and configure Windows.
-However, you can reset and activate a Windows OS only three times, and you are not allowed to use Sysprep to re-configure an existing Windows OS.
+Sysprep can only be used to configure new installations of Windows and not to reconfigure an existing installation.
+You can run Sysprep as many times as required to build and to configure your installation of Windows.
+However, you can reset Windows activation only up to three times.

-In the Windows command line, enter the following command to check how many times you can run Sysprep in the displayed Windows Script Host dialog box:
+In the Windows command line, run the following command to check how many times you can run Sysprep:

 slmgr /dlv